 The purpose of each directory is as follows:

 Contracts -> This folder contains all contracts, interfaces, and external libraries created by the developer.
-Each contract is written in solidity and contain information about each block as well as functions needed for the contract to execute.
+Each contract is written in solidity and contains information about each block as well as functions needed for the contract to execute.

 Deployments -> scripts to deploy contract to the network